tgianko/deemon/deep-modeling/README.md

 ### Import data

-To import dynamic traces into Neo4j, you will need the vilanoo2 SQLite database, the rawtrace-analysis database, a project name, a session ID, and username.
+To import dynamic traces into Neo4j, you will need the vilanoo SQLite database, the rawtrace-analysis database, a project name, a session ID, and username.
 The project name can be, for example, the name of the web application.
 The session ID can be a number.
 If you import two traces for the same web application you may want to use two numbers in order to distinguish them.
 Finally, the username can be the name of the account that you used in the web application under test.

 To import all data type the following: